 - Dosha effect: Reduces Pitta, and Kapha but increases Vata

-It should be taken with caution in high Vata condition, tissue deficiencies, diarrhea, and hypoglycemia.
+It should be taken with caution in the high Vata condition, tissue deficiencies, diarrhea, and hypoglycemia.

 Vidanga has carminative and hepatoprotective activity.
 It is anthelmintic, astringent, alterative and tonic.

-Triphala (Amla + Harad + Baheda) is used extensively in Ayurveda for treatment of digestive diseases.
+Triphala (Amla + Harad + Baheda) is used extensively in Ayurveda for the treatment of digestive diseases.
 It is a tonic for the whole body.
 It is being used in various gastric disorders including intestinal inflammation.
 Amla, has significant acid lowering, cooling, and anti-ulcer properties.
 Triphala is a rich source of tannins, which is known to affect the integrity of the mucus membrane.
 Tannins with their protein precipitating and vasoconstriction effects could be advantageous in preventing ulcer development.

 Bakuchi is the dry ripe seed of Psoralea corylifolia Linn. of Leguminosae family, an erect, 0.3-1.8 m. high annual herb, distributed throughout India, found commonly in Uttar Pradesh, Bengal, and Maharashtra.
 The seeds contain evaporable oil, stable oil, resin and two crystalline elements called psoralen.
 The seeds oil of Bakuchi plant is useful in leukoderma, vitiligo, leprosy, psoriasis and inflammatory diseases of the skin.

 Babchi helps in vitiligo, hypopigmented lesions or leucoderma as its chief constituent psoralen is a photoactive furocoumarin that binds to DNA when exposed to UV light to form photoproducts with pyrimidine base.
 This action inhibits DNA synthesis and causes a decrease in cell proliferation and hence spread of leukoderma patches.

 Ayurvedic Action of Himalaya Purim Tablets